3.8 Provisions and contingent liabilities

 Methodology

-Based on correlation results real GDP and unemployment rate reflected acceptable correlation with past observed default rates and basis their linkage with Company's business were considered appropriate by the Management .
-Unemployment has a direct relation with the income levels and thus the growth of the economy from the expenditure side.
-GDP has a direct relation with the overall income levels and thus the growth of the economy from both income and output side.
+Real GDP (year on year rate) and unemployment rate (year on year rate with lag effect) reflected higher and acceptable correlation with past observed default rates and basis their linkage with Company's business were considered appropriate by the Management .
+Unemployment has a direct relation with the income levels and so with the growth of the economy from an expenditure side.
+GDP has a direct relation with the overall income levels and with the broader growth of the economy from both income and output side.
 Accordingly, both these macro-variables directly and indirectly impact the economy.
 These factors were assigned appropriate weights to measure ECL in forecast economic conditions.

 (A) Employee stock option plan of Bajaj Finance Limited

-The Nomination and Remuneration Committee of the Company has approved the following grants to select senior level executives of the Company and its subsidiaries in accordance with the Stock Option Scheme.
-Details of grants given up to the reporting date under the scheme, duly adjusted for sub-division of shares and issue of bonus shares thereon, are given as under:
+The Nomination and Remuneration Committee of the Company has approved the following grants to eligible senior and middle level executives of the Company and its subsidiaries in accordance with the ESOP Plan.
+Details of grants given and the related disclosures up to the reporting date under the scheme, duly adjusted for sub-division of shares and issue of bonus shares thereon, are given as under:

 (B) Employee stock option plan of Bajaj Finserv Limited

-The Nomination and Remuneration Committee of the Holding Company has approved grant of 183,050 stock options at an exercise price of C 1,482.64, adjusted for split and bonus, having a bullet vesting of 5 years to select employees of the Company in accordance with the Stock Option Scheme of the Holding Company.
-Of the options granted, no option has vested, cancelled or is exercised during the year.
+The Nomination and Remuneration Committee of the holding Company has approved grant of 183,050 stock options at an exercise price of C 1,482.64, adjusted for split and bonus, having a bullet vesting of 5 years to select employees of the Company in accordance with the Stock Option Scheme of the Holding Company.
 The weighted average fair value of the option granted is C 689.20.
+There has been no vesting and excercise during the year.
+As of 31 March 2026, the number of stock option outstanding (net of cancellation) is 119,930.

 The Holding Company has used the fair value method to account for the compensation cost of stock options to employees.
-The fair value of options used are estimated on the date of grant using the Black-Scholes Model.
-The key assumptions used in Black-Scholes Model for calculating fair value as on the date of respective grants are:
+The fair value of options used are estimated on the date of grant using the Black - Scholes Model.
+The key assumptions used in Black - Scholes Model for calculating fair value as on the date of grant is:

 51 Ultimate beneficiary